Leonel Alvarez Ceja

 Tialli (Hello),

-Presently, I serve as a researcher to Calvin Normore at UCLA, where I earned my Bachelor’s degree in Philosophy.
+In the past I served as a researcher to Calvin Normore at UCLA, where I earned my Bachelor’s degree in Philosophy.
 Prior to that, I held a similar position under Katrina Elliott.
 Additionally, I am a co-founder and signatory of the MAP Chapter at UCLA.

 As the lyrics of Gerardo Reyes beautifully express: